pabletefest/pableteNESt/README.md

 - Improve and correct bugs in audio chip.
 - Rewrite CPU to be cycle-level accurate.
 - Polish and fix possible bugs.

+## Copyright

+pableteNESt is Copyright © 2022 - 2023 pabletefest.<br>
+It is licensed under the terms of the GNU General Public License (GPL) 3.0 or any later version.
+See [LICENSE](LICENSE) for details.

+Nintendo Entertainment System is a registered trademark of Nintendo Co., Ltd.